nitesh810/Healthcare-RCM-Pipeline/GCP-Healthcare-Serverless/infra/folder_purpose.md

 It is NOT code.

-Purpose:
+**Purpose:**
-✅ makes project easy to deploy
+- Makes project easy to deploy
-✅ helps interview explanation
-✅ shows professional documentation style
+- Explanation of this project